FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Drechsler, Drechsel, Drexler, Drexel, Drexell, Drachsler, Drachsel, Draxler, Draxel, Draxell, Dressler, Dressel, Trechsler, Trechsel, Trexler, Trexel, Trexell, Trachsler, Trachsel, Traxler, Traxel, Traxell and many more.

 This web page shows only a small excerpt of our Trexler research.
-Another 234 words (17 lines of text) covering the years 1320, 1367, 1414, and 1591 are included under the topic Early Trexler History in all our PDF Extended History products.
+Another 234 words (17 lines of text) covering the years 1320, 1367, 1414, and 1591 are included under the topic Early Trexler History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Trexler Notables in all our PDF Extended History products.
+More information is included under the topic Early Trexler Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: